RafalJachimczyk/pki-jwt-exchange-prototype/readme.md

   to the central infrastructure
 - JWTs are compatible with existing Access Proxy

-## Purpose of the prototype
+## Components of the prototype

 This prototype is divided into three parts:
 - JWT minting service at which clients exchange the known Client Certificates for the JWT.
 - Service registry
+- Authorisation registry
-- The API Proxy at which the JWT is validated.
+- The API Proxy at which client presenting it's JWT is authorised (or rather authorisation policies are retrieved and passed downstream).

 ## Nomenclature